-At 5.793m (19,005ft) above the sea level, Umling La is one of the highest motorable roads in the world.
-Located in the Ladakh region of Jammu and Kashmir, in India, there is a real risk of AMS (altitude-mountain-sickness) and death due to Pulmonary Edema and Cerebral Edema.
+At 5.882m (19,300ft) above the sea level, Umling La is one of the highest motorable roads in the world.
+Located in the east of the Ladakh region of Jammu and Kashmir, in India, there is a real risk of AMS (altitude-mountain-sickness) and death due to Pulmonary Edema and Cerebral Edema.

 The road to the summit is mostly gravel (70%) with some concrete/paved sections.
 Do not take this drive if you have respiratory problems or any type of heart condition.
 Notorius lack of oxygen that tests the organisms and a high degree of steepness.
 Most people feel altitude sickness at around 2,500-2,800 meters.
 Extremely low oxygen for engine combustion.
 A major hazard of altitude is the sickness that can indiscriminately affect anyone regardless of age or fitness.
 The summit has about 40% less oxygen than at sea level, thus breathing is more difficult.
 Your pulse rate will increase and movement will be more laborious at the summit.
 The high elevation with its risk of altitude sickness, weather concerns, steep road grade, and overall inaccessibility make the pass dangerous and summit trips difficult.
 It has been traveled to by both civilian motorcycles and cars.
 The road is a mix of smooth metaled road and a dirt trail but a regular 4×4 vehicle can easily make it to the top without any problem.